mpppk/everest/readme.md

 ### Import files to binary

-*Note: under the hood, `rebuild-with` commnd use `go build`, so you need install Go compiler first.*
+*Note: under the hood, `rebuild-with` command use `go build`, so you need to install Go compiler first.*

 ```bash
 $ everest rebuild-with path/to/files